ndemou/Out-PingStats/README.md

 and *BASELINE plus VARIANCE*.
 Read below for a more detailed description of p95.

-**LOSS%** is exactly what you guess, and **ONE-WAY JITTER** is an aproximation of the one-way jittet.
+**LOSS%** is exactly what you guess, and **ONE-WAY JITTER** is an aproximation of the one-way jitter (we just divide the two-way jitter by 2, assuming that any delays are symetrical).
-We just divide the two-way jitter by two assuming that any delays are symetrical.
+The jitter graph will not show jitter over 30msec because that's the limit for VoIP that doesn't suck :-)

 #### Regarding p95